-- Creation of a world-class surf and leisure destination within a 23.7Ha Country park to the west of Edinburgh.
+• Creation of a world-class surf and leisure destination within a 23.4Ha Country park to the west of Edinburgh.

-Tartan Leisure Ltd propose to deliver Scotland’s first inland surf destination, Wavegarden® Scotland, within a dedicated country park.
-It is an innovative product called ‘The Cove’ delivered by Wavegarden®, that will produce a much higher frequency of waves; a better quality of wave; more varieties of wave and; a better overall surfing experience using the latest technology.
+Tartan Leisure propose to deliver Scotland’s first inland surf destination, Wavegarden® Scotland, within a dedicated country park.
+It is an innovative product called ‘The Cove’ delivered by Wavegarden®, that will produce a much higher frequency of waves; a better quality of wave; more varieties of wave and; a better overall surfing experience using the world’s most advanced technology.

 Scottish cold-water surfing

-Cold-water surfing in Scotland is a popular activity and is gaining a worldwide reputation for the quality of its cold water waves.
-Many of the top surfers regard Scotland’s North Shores and Islands as having some of the world’s greatest waves, hosting world class competitions.
+Cold-water surfing in Scotland is a popular activity and is gaining a worldwide reputation for the quality of its waves.
+Many top surfers regard Scotland’s North Shores and Islands as having some of the world’s greatest waves, hosting world-class competitions.
 The East Coast is also home to some of the most consistent small-wave spots in Europe, making it an ideal place to learn.

-Until recently, however, Scotland was not revered for its consistency or frequency of surfable waves, as it was considered too cold by some.
-Radical improvements in wetsuit technology has changed everything, encouraging cold water surfing in relative comfort.
+Until recently, however, Scotland was not revered for this consistency or frequency of surfable waves, as it was considered too cold by some.
+Radical improvements in wetsuit technology have changed everything, encouraging cold water surfing in relative comfort.

 A Wavegarden® is a unique, world-class, inland surfing environment which creates consistent surf conditions.
 Using patented Wavegarden® technology, the surf park delivers high quality, authentic waves creating ideal conditions for surfing and other surf sports.
+In a feature unique to the Cove, wave shape and size can be adjusted at the push of a button.
 It is an attractive environment for all skill levels from beginners to professional surfers; however, a place to not only enjoy surfing but also a number of other associated leisure activities.
-The Cove is divided into different surfing zones to include the Reef zone in the central part of the cove designed for experienced surfers; and, the ‘Bays’ which are located at each edge of the cove, which are perfectly suited to beginner and novice surfers.
+The Cove is divided into different surfing zones to include the Reef zone in the central part of the cove designed for experienced surfers; and, the ‘Bays’ which are located at each edge of the cove, which is perfectly suited to beginner and novice surfers.

 The proposal seeks to bring inland surfing to Scotland and develop a hub for sports, educational and activity experiences for people of all ages, backgrounds and abilities.
 Strong links have been formed with local groups and businesses as well as national Olympic programmes to ensure sustained diverse positive social outcomes.
 This, together with the Edinburgh International Climbing Centre on the opposite side of the Union Canal, will create a centre of performance sporting excellence.